photo credit: Eric Charles

 In 2009 she was commissioned by ECM+ to write the libretto for an original opera with music composed by Andre Ristic, Les Aventures de Madame Merveille which premiered in Montreal on May 6th & 7th 2010 and features art by Cameron Stewart, Michael Cho, Pascal Girard and Scott Hepburn.
 It was remounted in Montreal in Winter 2011.
-Her second opera with Ristic, Mise En Jeu: Opera Noir will debut in Montreal at ECM+ in Winter 2017
+Her second opera with Ristic, Opera Noir (Hockey Noir, the Opera) will debut in Montreal at ECM+ in 2018.

 She is the recent recipient of two Macdowell Fellowships, Banff Residency and the Launchpad space science workshop.

 Her first stories for children were published in the Los Angeles Times Kids Reading Room and she has been an active Read Aloud volunteer at Mayberry Elementary School in Echo Park for over a decade.

 Performances pieces that she has written and conceived of include; “The Shirt and Other Awkward Stories”, “The Ladies Room”, “My Heart, The Whore”, “Seven Women/Seven Sins” and “Dear Friend.”
 “Spinster”, a collaboration with author / performer Jen Sincero was performed in October 2005.
 Her first play “Westward Expansion” debuted in Fall 2006 at the Alliance Repertory Company in Los Angeles and her play “The Long and Short of Long Term Memory” was part of the EST LA Winterfest program in 2013 and will be published in GeekTheater in Fall 2014.